 end, you, chapter, a, of, the, i, ., chapter, ?, i., ii, years, ", !, said, me, iii, ", him, young, she, 2, 3, he, to, her, its, ", will, i., father, school, what, and, hair, mother, god, age, ", tall, ), death, love, the, that, (, ,, year, brown, have, happy, now, life, it, not, we, your, in, ", happiness, an, new, joy, boy, or, 5, if, wedding, vii, dead, 6, again, ", old, family, do, blue, small, which, viii, l, iv, heart, large, did, published, book, gun, miss, girls, arms, do, 9, girl, would, ix, could, his, tell, ", kill, bride, told, was, college, always, black, letter, has, 8, don't, can, back, tears, know, author, last, forgive, shall, asked, go, be, die, mr., saw, had, broad, handsome, hand, gray, must, then, 7, about, fiction, think, n't, edition, books, boys, little, my, is, cried, their, us, younger, summer, older, prisoner, love, xii, 1, green, by, "you, stranger, vi, beauty, dying, grave, done, novel, village, readers, xiii, world, youth, 22, children, york, kissed, born, think, know, love, 13, mrs., town, rich, killed, story, 23, 21, still, 12, &, whose, very, wife, from, went, some, nose, 24, v., pain, see, like

-Usually, when something correlates with frequency like this, it feels like a red flag, the worry being that you’re somehow just reproducing the fact that frequent words are frequent, infrequent words are infrequent.
-As a sanity check, and to get a sense of what the null hypothesis would look like, I re-ran the exact same feature extraction job on the corpus, but this time, before pulling out the percentile-sliced word counts for each text, I randomly shuffled the words to destroy any kind of narratological ordering.
-Sure enough, with this, the variances clamp right onto the expected line:
+Usually, when something correlates with frequency like this, it feels like a red flag, the worry being that you're somehow just reproducing the fact that frequent words are frequent, infrequent words are infrequent.
+As a sanity check, and to get a sense of what the null hypothesis would look like, I re-ran the same feature extraction job on the corpus, but this time, before pulling out the percentile-sliced word counts for each text, I randomly shuffled the words to destroy any kind of narratological ordering.
+Sure enough:

-So – as far as I can tell, I think there is actually some meaningful way in which the highest frequency words are the most skewed across the narrative, the most uneven, the most narratologically charged?
-This seemed totally bizarre to me at first, then I convinced myself that it wasn’t actually that weird, but now I’m back to thinking it’s bizarre.
-But, even now, I’m not sure that my expectations are / were reasonable.
-Am I wrong to be surprised by this?
-The effect is so strong, it makes me wonder – is it somehow tautologically true, is there some kind of fundamental linguistic / literary / information-theoretic pressure that would make it impossible for this not to be the case, in some way?
+So – as far as I can tell, I think there is actually some meaningful way in which the highest frequency words are some of the most skewed across the narrative, the most uneven, the most narratologically charged?
+This seemed really weird to me at first, then I convinced myself that it wasn’t actually that weird, and now I’m back to being surprised by it.
+But, I’m not sure.
+The effect is so strong, it makes me wonder – is it somehow inevitable, is there some kind of fundamental linguistic / literary / information-theoretic pressure that would make it impossible for this not to be the case, in some way?